 Total number of participants includes only those who crossed international borders.
-In-country training recipients are not included.
+In-country training recipients are not included. †Not all programs submitted funding data in all categories.

 Office of Communications 1100 Pennsylvania Avenue, NW Washington, DC 20506 www.neh.gov • 202-606-8446